Chealion/hugo-mcjones/content/docs/Recipes for Switch.md

 If you replace the cone with a V60 03 (bigger cone), you can do a larger amount.

 ## Current Go To
-Steals a bit from Tetsu’s 4:6 and different temperature methods
+Steals a bit from Tetsu’s 4:6 and different temperature methods.

 30g coffee
 400g water

-1. Preheat Mugen and grind
+1. Preheat Mugen and grind coffee
-2. Open switch
+2. Start with Switch closed
-3. Bloom with 60g water, let draw down and/or 30 seconds.
+3. Pour 60g water, open the switch, let draw down and/or 30 seconds.
 Whichever is longer.
 4. Slowly pour 140g water (200g total).
 Let draw down
 5. Slowly pour 100g water (300g total).
 Let draw down.
-6. Close switch - add 250mL of cold or room temperature water to kettle to cool.
+6. Close switch - add 250mL of cold or room temperature water to kettle to cool the existing water.
 Swirl in kettle to help cool it down to ~70C
 7. Pour 100g water.
 Let sit 1 minute
 8. Open
 ## Hario